probot/stale-action/README.md

 }
 ```

+## Using with `repository_dispatch`
-The `repository_dispatch` event can be triggered manually whenever you want to kick off a scan.
-An example with `curl` would look something like this, and require a token with write access to the repo you want to trigger:
+If needed, the scan can also be triggered manually with a [`repository_dispatch`](https://developer.github.com/actions/managing-workflows/triggering-a-repositorydispatch-webhook/) event.
+An example with `curl` would look something like this, and requires a token with write access to the repo you want to scan (a `stale.yml` still needs to be present in the repository):

 ```sh
 curl -X POST https://api.github.com/repos/:owner/:repo/dispatches \